systematic-magic/storage4pmc/issue_pack_store_rules.rst

 Storage rules: issue package files
 ==================================

 Issue package file is an archive file which contains all contents of articles belonging to single issue.
-Article contents include article XML, PDF of aticle, figures and graphics optional, as well as supplementary materials.
+Article contents include article XML, PDF of aticle, figures and graphics, as well as supplementary materials.

-This document convers issue package storage rules and is applicable to Aging, Oncotarget, Oncoscience and Genes and Cancer journals.
+This document covers issue package storage rules and is applicable to Aging, Oncotarget, Oncoscience and Genes and Cancer journals.

 For simplicity we structured these rules around 3 possible scenarios:

-- Initial package upload
+- :ref:`Initial package upload<initial_upload>`
-- Corrected package upload (after validation)
+- :ref:`Corrected package upload (after validation)<corrections_upload>`
-- Revision package upload (incremental upload when article is already on PMC)
+- :ref:`Revision package upload (incremental upload when article is already on PMC)<revision_upload>`

+.. _initial_upload:

 Initial package upload
 ======================